-If you do not have red wine vinegar, you can substitute with white vinegar or apple cider vinegar.
+If you do not have red wine vinegar, you can substitute it with white vinegar or apple cider vinegar.

 What oil can I use?

 In this recipe I have used a mild extra virgin olive oil.
-Well, Greece does have the best olive oil in the world and this is what I usually use for vegan desserts.
+Well, Greece does have the best quality of olive oil in the world and this is what I usually use for vegan desserts.

 - 375 grams cake flour